 What is Buttoning of Broccoli?

-Primarily, buttoning of broccoli occurs in young plants when they are exposed to several days of cold temperatures of around 35-50 degrees F. (1-10 C).
+Primarily, buttoning of broccoli occurs in young plants when they are exposed to several days of cold temperatures of around 35 to 50 degrees F. (1-10 C.).
 Cold temperatures are not the only reason for poor broccoli heads, however.

 How to Resolve Buttoning of Broccoli

-If you are using transplants, they should have 4-6 mature leaves and a healthy, well developed root system prior to setting out.
+If you are using transplants, they should have four to six mature leaves and a healthy, well developed root system prior to setting out.
 Larger, more mature transplants tend to form tiny, early heads (buttoning) that flower too soon.
-Sow seeds for intended transplants about 5-6 weeks before you expect to plant them.
+Sow seeds for intended transplants about five to six weeks before you expect to plant them.

 Maintain a consistent irrigation schedule.
-Water the broccoli plants deeply and infrequently, about 1-2 inches of water per week.
-If at all possible, use drip irrigation to conserve water and apply mulch around the plants to not only aid in water retention, but to retard weed growth.
-Organic mulches such as straw, shredded newspaper or glass clippings are ideal.
+Water the broccoli plants deeply and infrequently, about 1 to 2 inches (2.5-5 cm.) of water per week.
+If at all possible, use drip irrigation to conserve water and apply mulch around the plants to not only aid in water retention, but to slow weed growth.
+Organic mulches such as straw, shredded newspaper, or grass clippings are ideal.

 Plastic mulches also conserve water, reduce weed growth, and promote earlier maturity with transplants.
 Hot caps and fabric protect tender seedlings and transplants from frost and may combat broccoli buttoning problems.

 Lastly, be vigilant and constant with regards to fertilization.
-You should apply a nitrogen based fertilizer (21-0-0) in the amount of ½ cup per 10 foot row, four weeks after transplanting or thinning.
+You should apply a nitrogen-based fertilizer (21-0-0) in the amount of ½ cup (118 ml.) per 10 foot (3 m.) row, four weeks after transplanting or thinning.
 This will stimulate more vigorous plant growth.
-Apply an additional ¼ cup when the heads reach the size of a quarter.
-Then, when the main head has been picked, apply additional fertilizer 6inches to the side of the plant and irrigate into the soil.
+Apply an additional ¼ cup (59 ml.) when the heads reach the size of a quarter.
+Then, when the main head has been picked, apply additional fertilizer 6 inches (15 cm.) to the side of the plant and irrigate into the soil.
 This will encourage side shoot development.